 Ladbrokes Bookmaker, Casino, Poker & Bingo is now Gibraltar based and licensed.
 The firm is listed on the London Stock Exchange as Ladbrokes Plc; It operates 2700+ betting shops in the UK, Ireland & Belgium.
 Ladbrokes audited accounts 2012 showed: Gross win £1.1billion ($2billion); Operating profit was £203million.
-Ladbrokes Bookmaker offers betting on all major sports events plus a good online casino, poker and bingo offering.
+Ladbrokes Bookmaker offers betting on all major sports events plus online casino, poker and bingo offering.

 Restricted Countries: Everyone can join Ladbrokes except residents of these countries (in alphabetical order): American Samoa, Bulgaria, Canada, China, Christmas Island, Croatia, Cyprus, Denmark, Estonia, Finland, France, French Guiana, French Polynesia, French Southern Territories, Greece, Guadaloupe, Guam, Hong Kong, Hungary, Israel, Italy, Martinique, Mayotte, Micronesia, Northern Mariana Islands, Norway, Philippines, Poland, Portugal, Puerto Rico, Reunion, Romania, Russia, Saint Pierre et Miquelon, Serbia, Slovenia, South Africa, Switzerland, Thailand, Turkey, USA, US Virgin Islands or United States Minor Outlying Islands.
 If you are from any of those countries then you might be able to join Bet365, a company that has a much shorter list of excluded territories.